aaronbloomfield/ccc/hws/btcparser/index.md

 $
 ```

 Each line displays 16 bytes from the file.
 The columns in hexdump shows the address of the first byte (in hex), the hex values of the 16 bytes, and an ASCII representation of those 16 bytes (if they are printable characters).
 You can see, at the bottom of the hexdump display above, the text included in the genesis block for Bitcoin.
 You may want to save the hexdump output to a file (`hexdump -C blk00000.dat > blk00000.dat.txt`), but be warned, as this will be a very large file (631 Mb).
+You can also use the smaller block files as well.

 The first four bytes (`f9 be b4 d9`) is the so-called "magic number" which identifies the start of a block.
 The value is 0xd9b4bef9, or 0xf9beb4d9 in little-Endian.
 The next four bytes (1d 01 00 00) are the size.
 That's in little-Endian, so converted to big-Endian it's 0x0000011d = 285.
 The next 285 bytes are the contents of block 0 (the genesis block).
 Block 1 thus starts at byte 285+8=293 (0x125 in hex) in the file.
 You can see this later in the hexdump output: